Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 • Based on the official Godot upgrade documentation, it should be fully compatible with all Godot 4 subversions.

-• It will always be updated to maintain compatibility with newer Godot subversions.
+• It will always be updated to maintain compatibility with newer Godot versions.

 Operating System & Hardware: